-- Increased compliance software maintenance and development to reflect current costs from the vendor, implement changes necessary to implement RAI and for needed portal efficiencies and program improvements. - Increased allocated General and Administrative expense due to implementing succession plans for key functions involving a temporary increase of 1 FTE for training to succeed an anticipated retirement - Budgeted 3% annual merit increase. - Full year impact of 2014 partial year budgeted positions. - Reduced Medical Benefits expense based on actual experience. - Decrease in legal fees due to in house legal support.
+- Increased compliance software maintenance and development to reflect current costs from the vendor, implement changes necessary to implement RAI and for needed portal efficiencies and program improvements. - Increased allocated General and Administrative expense due to implementing succession plans for key functions involving a temporary increase of 1 FTE for training to succeed an anticipated retirement - Budgeted 3% annual merit increase. - Reduced Medical Benefits expense based on actual experience. - Decrease in legal fees due to in house legal support.